Insiders Guide to Truffles in Italy- By Simona Piccinelli, Italy Specialist

 White truffle, the precious Tuber Magnatum Pico, is not common nor easy to find; the only places in the world where you can find it are Northern Italy (Piedmont), Central Italy (Tuscany, Marche, Umbria), and in small areas of Istria and Slovenia.
 The best, most coveted white truffles are the ones from Alba, Acqualagna, and San Miniato.

-The truffles you can usually find in the market are the following 6; for each one, you can see its season (it can change depending on specific region):
+The truffles you can usually find in the market are the following 6; for each one, you can see its season (it can change depending on a specific region):

 Usually, you are not allowed to hunt truffles from the end of August to the middle of September.